 India is a beautiful land layered with several aspects right from religious beliefs to some of the most prominent architectural wonders.
 Thus, truly, a visit to India can be one enchanting travel experience for anyone.
 Taking a cue from the beliefs and spirituality, it is also and perhaps the only place which introduced a whole string of yogis and saints from Rama Krishna Paramhansa, Swami Vivekananda to Paramhansa Yogananda to the whole world.

-If you consider yourself a devotee by heart then, India is no less than a colorful fest full of various festivals that lets you witness the glorious heritage of India and at the same time seek your own truth.
-One such prominent fair and festivals in India, that is second to Kumbh Mela in terms of popularity is the Ganga Sagar Mela held in Sagardwip, West Bengal.
+If you consider yourself a devotee by heart then, India is no less than a colorful fest, full of various festivals that lets you witness the glorious heritage of India and at the same time seek your own truth.
+One such prominent fair and festival in India, that is second to Kumbh Mela in terms of popularity, is the Ganga Sagar Mela held in Sagardwip, West Bengal.

 This particular Mela (fair) carries a great deal of spiritual significance as it witnesses a large number of spiritual devotees who pour in to take a dip in the sacred waters of the holy river Ganges at Sagardwip from where it finally merges into the Bay of Bengal.
 Going by the Ganga Sagar Mela History, people believe that it was right at this place that Kapila Muni had helped King Bhagirath liberate the souls of his ancestors.

 The Ganga Sagar Mela is celebrated on the pious day of Makar Sankranti which usually falls between January 14th-January 15th every year.
-This is also the time when Sun makes its transition to Capricorn from Saggitarius; it is believed that taking a dip in the waters of the holy Ganges during this time can help a person attain salvation.
+This is also the time when Sun makes its transition to Capricorn from Sagittarius; it is believed that taking a dip in the waters of the holy Ganges during this time can help a person attain salvation.

 As the Ganga Sagar Mela is visited by huge crowds of Naga Sadhus, there is a high probability that you may get an opportunity to interact and know their way of living and rituals performed during the whole fair.
 Smeared with ash, these sadhus are no less than an attraction point for this mela itself.